CONP-PCNO/conp-dataset/tests/README.md

 #### Datalad install **(Setup)**

 This step runs before every test case mentioned below.
-To prevent concurrent execution of the command to cause issue, test case for a dataset are queued when the dataset is already being installed.
+To prevent concurrent execution of the command to cause issue, test cases for a dataset are queued when the dataset is already being installed.

 #### Has `README.md`